Research participation

 Signing up for a directed study course

 Neuroscience majors must sign up for directed study using one of the NEU course codes.
 Syllabi for these courses are available on the neuroscience major Canvas site or from a program advisor.
-Note: If you are not currently on the major Canvas site and would like an invite, please contact neuroscience@wayne.edu using your WSU email account.
+For access to the Canvas site, please contact neuroscience@wayne.edu or your advisor using your WSU email account.

 To register

-2. Complete the electronic enrollment form below with detailed information regarding your proposed undergraduate research project.
+- Complete the enrollment form under "undergraduate research information" with detailed information regarding your proposed undergraduate research project.
 Proposals with minimal information will likely be denied until enough information about the research project is included.
 Note that the form will not save progress, so make sure you have time to complete and submit the form once you have started.
 Incomplete form or proposals with limited information that are denied will have to be restarted on a new form.

-3. Once you submit, your form will be sent to your research mentor for approval.
+- Once submitted, your form will be sent to your research mentor for approval.
 This must be sent to their WSU address, so you'll be required to enter your faculty mentor's AccessID on your application.